 A growing community of Android app developers, this is where all you source code related queries and search will be answered.
 Among the biggest repositories for free open source codes, XDA Developers provide scripts, discussions, tutorials and tools for high quality app development.
 This is a must for any kind of developer, regardless of his/her experience.
 Afterall, market trends are changing and it is as a community that we can grow ourselves.

 Android is among the most popular operating system today, based upon the penetration and usage.
-It accounted for almost 85% of all smartphones as of January 2016.
+It is expected to keep its 85% of all smartphones market by 2020.
 With over 2 million apps in the Google’s Play Store, it is the first choice for businesses looking to make a mark among the general user base.
 An interesting thing to note here is that more than 70% apps in this store available for free, showcasing its popularity among brands and developers.

 However, coming up with an app that will make a mark among thousands of similar platforms is not an easy task.
 Businesses put in a lot of resources, including time and money.
 Open source codes are the answer to any developer trying to focus on the unique capabilities of his/her app rather than writing down the same boring lines of monotonous codes.